Author: Ron Graham

 It is just a coincidence, but our theme word "Remember" happens to contain the word "member" and our membership in the church of Christ is something we should never forget or let lapse.
 This simple lesson outline reminds us of the need to be a member of Christ's body, the church, and what a marvelous privelege it is.

-You may remember that he is called "the Saviour of the world" (John 4:42 1John 4:14).
+Note:— Saviour of the World.
+You may remember that Jesus is called "the Saviour of the world" (John 4:42 1John 4:14).
 However that is telling us that everyone and anyone in the whole world is invited to receive membership in the body or church of Christ, none is excluded.
 Nevertheless, not everyone accepts that salvation, and so the whole world is not in the body of Christ as it should be.

 Paul describes the church of Christ in this way: "the household of God, which is the church of the living God, the pillar and ground of the truth" (1Timothy 3:15).
 Again, "the whole family in heaven and in earth" (Ephesians 3:14-21).
 Christians are called "children of God" (Romans 8:16-17).
 We should never forget that we belong to God's family.
 That's what it means to be a member of the church.